Machuge27/SWEngineering/Hackathos/Portfolio/README.md

 ---

+## Project Images
-## Admin site where all emails go instead of messing up your actual email cos most of them ight be spam....
+### Admin site where all emails go instead of messing up your actual email cos most of them ight be spam....
 ![alt text](image.png)

-## You can read each email specifically the decide it to reply
+### You can read each email specifically the decide it to reply
 ![alt text](image-1.png)

-## And this is a sample pythonanywhere server log when a message is sent
+### And this is a sample pythonanywhere server log when a message is sent
 ![alt text](image-2.png)

+---